 - Add the grade points in each course to obtain the sum of grade points for the semester’s work.

-- Divide the total grade points by the total number of semester hours attempted.
-The results is the grade point average.
+- Divide the total grade points by the total number of semester hours attempted to calculate the semester grade point average.

 The following example illustrates the GPA of a student with grades in five courses.

 Course Grade Semester Hours Point Equivalents Grade Points

 Math C 3 2.0 6

 Sociology C 3 2.0 6.0

 40.5 (total grade points) divided by 16 (semester hours attempted) = 2.53 GPA